superbox-dev/unipi-control/README.md

 **Warning:** Driving both signals up and down at the same time can damage the motor.
 There are a couple of checks to prevent such situation.
 Use this software at your own risk!
 I do not take any responsibility for it!

-The Home Assistant Discovery for the covers is optionaly.
+The Home Assistant Discovery for the covers is optionally.
 Covers can be control with MQTT topics without Home Assistant.

 Key | Value
 ------ | ------